NavigoLearn/RoadmapsMarkdown/backend/Backend Developement.md

           - Containerization
             - Containerization is used to package applications into containers so that they can be run on any machine without having to worry about dependencies or other external factors.
 The most common containerization tool is Docker.
           - Cloud Providers
             - Cloud providers are used to host applications in the cloud.
-They provide a variety of different services, but the most common ones are compute, storage, and networking.
+They provide a variety of different services, but the most common ones are storage, compute, and networking.
 The most popular cloud providers are AWS, Azure, GCP and DigitalOcean.

-2. Server-side Programming
+2. **Server-side Programming**
    - 2.A Choose a language
       - It's encouraged to pick a language and stick to it while starting out.
 It's less about which one you choose and more about learning to think like a programmer.
 Below are a few short videos of languages that are commonly used in backend development.
       - [JavaScript in 100 seconds - Video](https://www.youtube.com/watch?v=DHjqpvDnNGE) - Fireship